Accidents and incidents

 Mandatory reporting – routinely reportable matters (RRM)

-RRMs do not require immediate reporting.
 RRMs are occurrences that have, or could have, affected safety, but the outcome was not serious.
 RRMs would involve non-serious injuries, minor aircraft damage or structural failure that does not significantly affect structural integrity, performance or flight characteristics and does not require major repair or replacement of affected components.
-Under the TSI Act, responsible person must report RRMs within 72 hours of becoming aware of them.
+Under the TSI Act, a responsible person must report RRMs within 72 hours of becoming aware of them.

 - an injury, other than a serious injury, to a person on board the aircraft